Exploring Fluent Query Reformulations with Text-to-Text Transformers and Reinforcement Learning: Methodology

-We first build the above mentioned modifications in AQA's framework and notice some difficulty with its implementations which leverages frameworks of GNMT \citep{Wu2016GooglesNM} and BiDAF \citep{Seo2017BidirectionalAF}.
-Before the RL stage, the LSTM-based reformulator model is pre-trained on multilingual translation and paraphrasing, which are complex tasks that require specialized pipelines and datasets.
-Neither of these procedures are open-sourced for us to re-train from scratch with a different scheme.
-Thus, under the AQA framework, all methods start from a checkpoint already trained on multilingual translation and paraphrasing.
-Furthermore, the AQA reformulator has limited linguistic knowledge given that it is tuned for only two specific tasks before RL without any self-supervised pre-training.
-With the recent advances of transfer learning in NLP, we choose to leverage general language representation power encoded in a pre-trained transformer-based model.
-Due to these limitations of the AQA framework, we draw inspiration from \citet{Goutham2020t5para} and leverage the T5 model to replace the LSTM-based reformulator and use more flexible frameworks of Hugging Face \citep{Wolf2019HuggingFacesTS} and PyTorch Lightning \citep{falcon2019pytorch}.
-This gives us more flexibility to fine-tune on supervised tasks and create our own starting points for RL.
-T5 has a similar encoder-decoder structure as the original transformer \citep{Vaswani2017AttentionIA}, which is suitable for Seq2Seq tasks.
-The general and flexible setup formulates any language tasks into the text-to-text format, where a prefix description of the task is attached to each input, instructing the model to perform the task through text without having to vary much of the training pipeline.
+With recent advances of transfer learning in NLP, we want to leverage general language representation power encoded in a pre-trained transformer-based model.
+Due to pre-training and architectural limitations of AQA, we leverage the T5 baseline (T5-base) model to replace the LSTM-based reformulators.
+Hugging Face \cite{Wolf2019HuggingFacesTS} and PyTorch Lightning \cite{falcon2019pytorch} are leverged in the implementation.
+This allows us to fine-tune on supervised tasks with more flexibility and to create our own starting points for RL.
+T5 has a similar encoder-decoder structure as the original transformer \cite{Vaswani2017AttentionIA}, which was designed for Seq2Seq tasks.
+T5 formulates any language tasks into the text-to-text format, where a prefix description of the task is attached to each input, instructing the model to perform the task through text without having to vary much of the training pipeline.